 Anyone can apply for a postal vote, which allows voters much greater flexibility about when they complete their ballot paper.

-Download the form from Your Vote Matters (you can apply for a one off postal vote or a continuous one).
+You can download the form from the Your Vote Matters website, you can apply for a one-off postal vote or a continuous one.

 When you have completed the form please return to:

 Elections Team, Wyre Forest District Council, Wyre Forest House, Finepoint Way, Kidderminster, DY11 7WF or send a scanned copy of your form to firstname.lastname@example.org

 How to vote by post